How To Buy Interview Essay for College or University

-- Conclusion: Draw a coherent picture of a person you've interviewed, or write your own conclusion based on their answers.
+- Conclusion: Draw a coherent picture of a person you've interviewed, or write your conclusion based on their answers.

 How to end an interview essay perfectly

-In fact, you have a lot of ways to finish your interview paper.
+In fact, you have a lot of ways to finish your paper.
 A proper interview essay conclusion can highlight the following aspects:

-- your reaction to the interviewees' answers;
+- your reaction to given answers;

 - the answer to your introductory question based on the interview results;